Skip to content

 Use as-is, mix with your own, or replace entirely::

-from myogestic.contrib.features import rms, mav, wl
+from myogestic.recipes.features import rms, mav, wl

 from myogestic.widgets import FeatureSelector